coetzeer/puppetsuite/README.md

 Ongoing problems:

-* Figure out a good way to sync module dependencies to the master ** Puppet install modules is fine, but slow
+** Puppet install modules is fine, but slow
-* Figure out a good way to bootstrap this cluster - chicken and egg
 * rpm, gem and puppet module cache
 ** http://www.pulpproject.org/
 ** https://github.com/copiousfreetime/stickler